Mark Hopkinson: Green trial

 Mark Hopkinson was then indicted for, among other crimes, the murders of the Vehars and Jeff Green, and brought to trial on September 3, 1979.
 He chose to produce no evidence on his own behalf and rested at the close of the state's evidence after moving for a judgment of acquittal, which was denied.
 After the jury returned their finding of guilt on all six charges, they were asked to deliberate as to whether the death penalty should be imposed for the four murder convictions.
 The jury returned a recommendation of life imprisonment for the three Vehar counts, but death for the murder of Green.
 The court sentenced Hopkinson to 15 to 20 years in prison for the conspiracy convictions, three consecutive life terms for the Vehar family murders, and to death for the murder of Jeff Green.

-The jury voted for death in the murder of Green after the prosecutor pointed out that even being in prison had not stopped Hopkinson from ordering additional murders and argued that his execution would be the way to ensure that he would never kill again."Every society in the world has had the right to kill our enemies in self defense."
+The jury voted for death in the murder of Green after the prosecutor pointed out that even being in prison had not stopped Hopkinson from ordering additional murders and argued that his execution would be the only way to ensure that he would never kill again."Every society in the world has had the right to kill our enemies in self defense."

 Execution

 Hopkinson maintained his innocence up until his execution.
 Wyoming Governor Mike Sullivan refused to commute or pardon him, despite petitions to do so by death penalty opponents, including Amnesty International.
 Years later, Sullivan said the decision over Hopkinson's fate was one of the hardest decisions of his career.
-Ultimately, that Hopkinson was already in federal prison for trying to assassinate someone with a bomb when he ordered the murder of a key witness against him was the deciding factor."If you can't keep people from committing, or arranging, a murder while they're in prison then the death penalty – in the nature of the case – I believed it was appropriate.
+Ultimately, that Hopkinson was already in federal prison for trying to arrange a murder when he ordered the murder of a key witness against him was the deciding factor."If you can't keep people from committing, or arranging, a murder while they're in prison then the death penalty – in the nature of the case – I believed it was appropriate.
 It wasn't a simple choice."

 While on death row, Hopkinson had allegedly kept trying to order additional murders.
 In 1981, he was indicted for soliciting to commit murder and arson from his cell.
 According to the indictments, Hopkinson had solicited Don Hagerman, who was about to be released from prison, to murder Frank Roitz and anyone with him, and then burn the Roitz home.
 Hopkinson also told the inmate to throw Molotov cocktails through the windows of a shopping mall in Urie, Wyoming owned by Charla Youngberg.
 The plot was foiled after Hagerman backed out of the plot and notified the police.
 However, the charges were dismissed after Hagerman recanted his testimony, claiming that he testified against Hopkinson in order to get revenge and since he was high on drugs.
 However, Hagerman never said why he would've held a grudge against Hopkinson, whose claims of prosecutorial misconduct in the case were later dismissed.